Tag Archives: Final Project

 • When your animation is complete, save it as “YOUR NAME – Final Animation.fla”.

-• Seniors: Turn the finished .fla Animation file to the Google Classroom “Final Animation” assignment post by end of day on Friday, May 19th.
+• Turn the finished .fla Animation file to the Google Classroom “Final Animation” assignment post by end of day on Friday, May 17th.

-• Everyone will be taking a multiple-choice final exam on Friday, May 19th.
-Seniors who complete the exam early may use the remaining time to turn in their Final Animation, if necessary.
+• Everyone will be taking a multiple-choice final exam on Friday, May 17th.
+Students who complete the exam early may use the remaining time to turn in their Final Animation, if necessary.

 Do your best, and good luck!